tatemandel/GADT-2-3-trees/README.md

 ###Running/Compiling (Profiling):
 In the `Profiling` directory, compile and run as follows:
-`% ghc -O2 --make concurrency.lhs -prof -auto-all -caf-all -fforce-recomp -rtsopts`
+`% ghc -O2 --make Profiling.hs -prof -auto-all -caf-all -fforce-recomp -rtsopts`
 `% ./Profiling +RTS -p`
 Then, navigate to `Profiling.prof` to view the output.